AdobeDocs/campaign.en/help/v8/start/delivery-best-practices.md

 To better know the behavior of your recipients, you can track how they react to a delivery: reception, opening, clicks on links, unsubscriptions, etc. In Campaign, this information is displayed in the **Tracking** tab of the recipients targeted by the delivery and in the Tracking tab of the delivery.

-**Tip**: Message tracking is enabled by default.
+Message tracking is enabled by default.
 To configure URLs, select the Display URLs option in the lower section of the delivery assistant.
 For each URL of the message, you can choose whether to activate tracking.

 [Learn more about tracking capabilities in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/tracking-messages/how-to-configure-tracked-links.html#sending-messages){target="_blank"}